Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 1. **The NF1 Brake Mechanisms:** The *NF1* gene encodes Neurofibromin, a critical Ras-GAP (GTPase-Activating Protein) that drives active KRAS-GTP down to its inactive KRAS-GDP state.
 2. **Loss-of-Function Cascade:** Loss or inactivation of NF1 obliterates this GAP-mediated catalytic switch, leaving KRAS permanently locked in its active configuration, triggering uncontrolled down-stream proliferation via the MAPK (RAF-MEK-ERK) pathway.
-3. **Allosterik Restoration:** The engineered *Smart-Redirector* RNA transcript acts as a structural surrogate, bypassing the missing Ras-GAP machinery by docking directly onto active KRAS configurations to sterically/allosterically disrupt downstream effector recruitment.
+3. **Targeted Perturbation:** The engineered *Smart-Redirector* RNA transcript is hypothesized to act as a structural surrogate capable of partially perturbing KRAS-effector recruitment dynamics, bypassing the missing Ras-GAP machinery by docking directly onto active KRAS configurations to sterically/allosterically disrupt downstream effector recruitment.

 ---

 ## 💻 Phase 1: In Silico Modeling & Structural Geometry
-Initial computational investigations utilizing **AlphaFold 3** multimer configurations and a local geometric analysis pipeline indicate that the engineered *Akilli_Saptirici_miRNA* transcript exhibits spatial complementarity with the effector-binding interfaces of critical KRAS mutations (G12C, G12D, G13D).
+Initial computational investigations utilizing **AlphaFold 3** multimer configurations and a local geometric analysis pipeline indicate that the engineered *Akilli_Saptirici_miRNA* transcript exhibits spatial complementarity with the effector-binding interfaces of critical KRAS mutations (**G12C, G12D, G13D**), selected due to their high oncogenic prevalence and clinically established resistance landscapes.

 * **Binding Geometry:** Structural topology snapshots suggest putative hydrogen-bond-compatible geometries in the **~2.85 Å** range at the target pockets.
 * **Academic Limitation:** Static molecular docking scores are indicative of geometric fit rather than functional inhibition.
-Comprehensive 500+ ns Molecular Dynamics (MD) trajectories, root-mean-square deviation (RMSD) profiles, and MM-PBSA binding free energy ($\Delta G_{binding}$) calculations are ongoing to analyze conformational stability under dynamic solvent conditions.
+Comprehensive **100–500 ns staged MD simulations** and MM-PBSA binding free energy ($\Delta G_{binding}$) calculations are ongoing to analyze conformational convergence and stability under dynamic solvent conditions.

 ---